Soergel bimodules for universal Coxeter groups: Introduction

-Soergel proved (\cite{Soe2},\cite{Soe5}) that Soergel bimodules are a \emph{categorification} of the Hecke algebra $\HB(W)$ of $W$.
-In other words, there is an isomorphism of $\Z[v,v^{-1}]$-algebras from the split Grothendieck group This is proven whenever $V$ is \emph{reflection vector faithful}\footnote{Unfortunately, $V_{\mathrm{rootic}}$ is not reflection vector faithful in generality.
-However, when $\Bbbk=\RM$, Soergel constructed an explicit reflection vector faithful representation analogous to $V_{\mathrm{rootic}}$, and the second author \cite{LibRR} has given numerous theorems relating results for $V_{\mathrm{rootic}}$ to results for this explicit representation.} (see \cite{Soe5} for the definition) and $\Bbbk$ is an infinite field of characteristic $\ne 2$.
-The indecomposable objects $\{B_x\}_{x \in W}$ in $\BC$ are classified by elements of $W$, and they descend to some \emph{positive} basis $\{[B_x]\}$ of the Hecke algebra (i.e. certain coefficients are positive).
+For our purposes, the relevant feature of $\BC$ (and, in a sense, of the other categories as well) is \emph{Soergel's categorification theorem} (\cite{Soe2},\cite{Soe5}), which states that Soergel bimodules are a categorification of the Hecke algebra $\HB(W)$ of $W$.
+In other words, there is an isomorphism of $\Z[v,v^{-1}]$-algebras from the split Grothendieck group to the Hecke algebra.
+Soergel proved this result for any Coxeter group, and for any representation $V$ which is \emph{reflection vector faithful} (see \cite{Soe5} for the definition) over a infinite field $\Bbbk$ of characteristic $\ne 2$.\footnote{Unfortunately, $V_{\mathrm{rootic}}$ is not always reflection vector faithful.
+However, when $\Bbbk=\RM$, Soergel constructed an explicit reflection vector faithful representation analogous to $V_{\mathrm{rootic}}$, and the second author \cite{LibRR} has given numerous theorems relating results for $V_{\mathrm{rootic}}$ to results for this explicit representation.} The indecomposable objects $\{B_x\}_{x \in W}$ in $\BC$ are classified by elements of $W$, and they descend to some \emph{positive} basis $\{\mathrm{ch}[B_x]\}$ of the Hecke algebra (i.e. certain coefficients are positive).
 The Hecke algebra possesses a natural (positive) basis, the KL basis $\{b_x\}_{w \in W}$ (encoded by the KL polynomials).
 This raises the following question.

-\begin{question} Given $(W,S,V,\Bbbk)$ with $V$ reflection vector faithful, for which $w \in W$ will it be the case that $[B_w] = b_w$? \end{question}
+\begin{question} Given $(W,S,V,\Bbbk)$ with $V$ reflection vector faithful, for which $w \in W$ will it be the case that $\mathrm{ch}[B_w] = b_w$? \end{question}

 When $V$ is reflection vector faithful and $\Bbbk$ has characteristic $0$, it was conjectured by Soergel that every $w \in W$ has this property.
 When $W$ is a Weyl group, this conjecture is equivalent to the famed Kazhdan-Lusztig conjecture, proven by Brylinski-Kashiwara \cite{brylinski1981kazhdan} and Beilinson-Bernstein \cite{beilinson1981localisation} using difficult geometric techniques.
 Soergel hoped that the algebraic setting of $\BC$ would allow for a simpler solution.
 The baby case of the dihedral group was proven by Soergel \cite{Soe2}.
 The universal Coxeter group case was done by Fiebig in \cite{fiebig2008combinatorics}, using the tool of moment graphs.
 It was also shown later by the second author in unpublished work, by constructing idempotents using singular Soergel bimodules \cite{WilSSB}.
 The general case was recently proven by the first author and Williamson \cite{EWHodge} for $V_{\mathrm{rootic}}$ when $\Bbbk = \RM$; therefore, the KL basis $b_w$ really does encode something about characteristic 0 Soergel bimodules.